kjellhar/pres/ntnu-24/md/01-introduction.md

 --
 ## About - Digital forensics section
-> xtract data and other evidence from electronic devices.
+> Extract data and other evidence from electronic devices.

 --
 ## About - International collaboration